 However, for a pre-commencement pension the capital value = P × 25.

+Disqualifying pension credit

+A pension credit is a disqualifying pension credit if at the time the pension credit was created, the member’s ex-spouse or former civil partner’s pension that was being shared with the member was actually in payment.

 Enhanced Protection

 Exempts the holder from paying L T A charges.

-The Government will bring forward legislation to allow individuals with enhanced protection to transfer their savings to a new provider without losing their protection – until amending legislation is in force members with enhanced protection may wish to delay transferring to a new provider.
+The Government will bring forward legislation to allow individuals with enhanced protection to transfer their savings to a new provider without losing their protection – until amending legislation is in force, members with enhanced protection may wish to delay transferring to a new provider.

 Fixed Protection 2012